 Of course, you can go with traditional wallpaper, as well, for a more permanent solution.
 Just be sure you have it installed professionally or know what you’re doing – it’s an expensive material to waste and so messy if you don’t have an organized system for hanging it.

 Move over, fiddle leaf fig, there’s a new tree in town.
 The olive tree is a beautiful alternative that’s coming up quickly.
 Though you can grow them inside, given the warnings around the web and from my nursery, I’ll be going faux with this one.
 There are some gorgeous fauxs, see the samples below.
+(As we’ve discussed, my gardening skills are numbered and specific.)

 It’s important to also care for quality faux plants so they last and continue to look real, as well but they are quite forgiving.
 (Real ficus trees?
 Not so much…)